 Or you could use a commercial software package, which will be a great help.
 Contact the author at [email protected] for info regarding several vendors of this software.

 Getting back to the original question, in 2014, for a FERS employee with the longest possible earnings history, who earned the maximum or more every year, the supplement is $1,593.
-You can view this sample report with all the numbers.

 It is a cliché to refer to FERS as being a three-legged stool, with the annuity, Thrift Savings, and Social Security being the three legs.
 For Federal retirees 62 and over, this is accurate, but when retirees are under 62 the Social Security leg is displaced by the annuity supplement.